-The specific provision represents the quantification of actual and inherent losses from individually identified exposures.
+The specific impairment represents the quantification of actual and inherent losses from individually identified exposures.

-Specific provisions are evaluated on a case-bycase basis for all non-performing exposures.
+Specific impairments are evaluated on a case-by-case basis for all non-performing exposures.
 In determining specific impairments, the following factors are considered:

-- Exposure to the customer;
+- our exposure to the customer;

-- Client capability to generate sufficient cashflow to service debt obligations;
+- capability of the client to generate sufficient cashflow to service debt obligations:

-- Viability of the client's business;
+- viability of the client's business;

-- Amount and timing of expected cashflows;
+- amount and timing of expected cash flows;

-- Realisable value of security held; and
+- realisable value of security held; and

-- Deduction of any recovery related costs.
+- deduction of any recovery related costs.

-Portfolio provisions
+Portfolio impairments

-The portfolio provision supplements the specific provision as outlined above and provides cover for anticipated future impairments which are supported by current market conditions and default statistics.
+The portfolio impairment supplements the specific impairment as outlined above and provides cover for anticipated future impairments which are supported by expected future market conditions and current default statistics.